Gout in the Hand, Wrist and Elbow Info In-depth

 What gout actually is: urate crystals

 Uric acid is a normal waste product made when the body breaks down substances called purines (from cells and some foods).
-When the level of urate in the blood stays high, it can come out of solution and form tiny, needle-like monosodium urate (MSU) crystals in and around joints.
-Crystals form more readily where it is cooler; this is a large part of why the big toe, the body's coolest and most peripheral joint, is the classic first target.
+When the level of urate in the blood stays high, it comes out of solution and forms tiny, needle-like monosodium urate (MSU) crystals in and around joints.
+Crystals form more readily where it is cooler, which is a large part of why the big toe — the body's coolest and most peripheral joint — is the classic first target.

 The inflammasome: why an attack is so sudden and fierce

 An attack begins when immune scavenger cells (macrophages) engulf MSU crystals.
 The crystals trip an internal alarm complex called the NLRP3 inflammasome, which switches on an enzyme (caspase-1) that releases a powerful inflammatory messenger, interleukin-1β (IL-1β).
 IL-1β floods the joint with inflammation, producing the rapid, intense redness, heat, swelling and pain of an acute attack within hours.
-The same crystals being driven to form by cold explains the night-time, peripheral-joint pattern.
 Attacks are self-limiting over days as the response burns out.